5 Things To Know Before Starting A T-shirt Subscription Box

 You can also offer upsell add-ons to your subscription.
 For my T-Shirt Club subscription, subscribers have the option to upgrade to the T-Shirt Club and More which includes our cute monthly tee and a pair of coordinating earrings.

 Get creative and think about what you could offer as an upgrade add-on.
-Earrings or other accessories or something else that pairs well with your tee.

-5) Packaging t-shirt subscriptions.
+Packaging t-shirt subscriptions

 The best way to pack your t-shirt subscription is in a poly mailer.
 There is no need to pay more for bubble mailers - when shipping soft goods, a poly mailer does the job very well.
 I use a 10x13 custom bag from Sticker Mule for my subscription.